Happyllama25/ClipThing/readme.md

 Runs on `http://localhost:8000`

-You can optionally host the program on a remote server/NAS so as to not use your hardware during a game session - add this somewhere
+You can optionally host the program on a remote server/NAS so as to not use your hardware during a game session <-- self note: add this selling point somewhere where it makes sense

 > [!WARNING]
 > This program is meant to be used in a local network - there is no remote authentication currently!
 Tailscale and alternative users should be fine if you know what you are doing